 Each day I would sit down at a market stall and draw in order to entice my customers over to have a look.
 My motive was to sell them my prints.

 My drawings were always life-like and representational, in as much as the proportions were correct, but I saw no reason to waste time on pointless detail.

 That began to change as people stopped to watch me draw.

 Read this post: Is It Okay To Draw in Public? – The Experience of an Artist

 I got more reaction when I added detail.
-It didn’t matter how long a drawing took because I was using it as a sales prop.
+It didn’t matter how long a drawing took because I was using it as a sales prop to attract customers.

 In fact, there came a point where there was a disincentive to finish a drawing.
 It was like throwing money away.
-I could gain more sales by having a half-completed hyperrealistic drawing on display.
-Some of my ‘works in progress’ were on the drawing board all summer long.
+I could gain more sales by having a half-completed piece of art on display.
+Some of my ‘works in progress’ were on the drawing board all summer long!

 I didn’t set out with the intention of taking weeks to complete a drawing.
 The very thought of it would’ve made my younger self shudder.
 When I first started selling art I would curse myself if I took longer than a day to do anything.